 However, in order to carry out all of those wonderful classroom activities you’ve got planned for the year, you need “stuff”.

-So work smarter by soliciting the contributions of others…in particular your students’ parents.
+Work smarter by soliciting the contributions of students’ parents.

 Classroom Wish List Examples

 Generally, parents are more generous when items requested directly connect to classroom tasks and activities.